meetu30/meetu30/README.md

 - 👋 Hi, I’m Meetu
 - 👀 I’m interested in data science projects, learning new things everyday and I am a hobby artist.
-- 🌱 I’m currently learning PowerBI
+- 🌱 I’m currently learning deployment of models
 - 💞️ I’m looking to collaborate on data science for good cause projects
 - 📫 How to reach me @meetu30